CEDA: The polarization of political opinions and the CEDA

-The Juventudes de Acción Popular, the youth wing within the CEDA, "soon developed its own character.
-The JAP emphasized sporting and political activity.
-It had its own fortnightly paper, the first issue of which proclaimed: 'We want a new state.'
-The JAP's distaste for the principles of universal suffrage was such that internal decisions were never voted upon.
-As the thirteenth point of the JAP put it: "Anti-parliamentarianism.
-Anti-dictatorship.
-The people participating in Government in an organic manner, not by degenerate democracy."
-The line between Christian corporatism and fascist statism became very thin indeed.
-The fascist tendencies of the JAP were vividly demonstrated in the series of rallies held by the CEDA youth movement during the course of 1934.

 On 26 September, the CEDA announced it would no longer support the RRP's minority government; it was replaced by a RRP cabinet, led by Lerroux once more, that included three members of the CEDA.

-Rifts, moving further to the right
+Rifts and civil war

 Between November 1934 and March 1935, the CEDA minister for agriculture, Manuel Giménez Fernández, introduced into parliament a series of agrarian reform measures designed to better conditions in the Spanish countryside.
 These moderate proposals met with a hostile response from reactionary elements within the Cortes, including the conservative wing of the CEDA and the proposed reform was defeated.
 A change of personnel in the ministry also followed.
 The agrarian reform bill proved to be a catalyst for a series of increasingly bitter divisions within the Catholic right, rifts that indicated that the broad based CEDA alliance was disintegrating.
 Partly as a result of the impetus of the JAP, the Catholic party had been moving further to the right, forcing the resignation of moderate government figures, including Filiberto Villalobos.
 Gil-Robles was not prepared to return the agriculture portfolio to Giménez Fernández.
 "For all the social Catholic rhetoric, the extreme right had won the day."

-Lerroux's Radical government collapsed after two large scandals, including the Straperlo affair.
+Lerroux's Radical government collapsed after two large scandals, the Straperlo affair and the Nombela scandal.
 However, Zamora did not allow the CEDA to form a government, and called elections.
 The elections of February 16, 1936 were narrowly won by the Popular Front, with vastly smaller resources than the political right, who followed Nazi propaganda techniques.
-CEDA turned its campaign chest over to army plotter Emilio Mola.
-Monarchist José Calvo Sotelo replaced Gil Robles as the right's leading spokesman in parliament.
+Monarchist José Calvo Sotelo replaced Gil Robles as the right's leading spokesman in parliament.Preston (1999). pp. 17–23.
 The Falange expanded massively, and thousands of the JAP joined the organisation (though the majority of the JAP seem to have abandoned politics).
 They successfully created a sense of militancy on the streets, in order to make an authoritarian regime justifiable.
 CEDA came under direct attack from the Falange.
 This rapid radicalization of the CEDA youth movement effectively meant that all attempts to save parliamentary Catholicism were doomed to failure.